ItsmeKernel/Betelgeuse/README.md

 * <a href="https://github.com/augusto1982/Betelgeuse/wiki/DP---Minimum-Steps-to-One">Minimum Steps to One</a>: Implementation using Memoization and DP.

 <h4>Bit Manipulation</h4>
-* <a href="https://github.com/augusto1982/Betelgeuse/wiki/Paying-Up">Paying Up</a>: Implementation using Memoization and DP.
+* <a href="https://github.com/augusto1982/Betelgeuse/wiki/Paying-Up">Paying Up</a>: Implementation shifting operations.